Skip to main content

 Using a Query ID In Place Of a Seqnoโ€‹

 As we previously discussed, ordinary wallet seqno increase by 1 after each transaction.
-While using a wallet sequence we had to wait until this value was updated, then retrieve it using the GET method and send a new transaction.
-This process takes a significant amount of time which high-load wallets are not designed for (as discussed above, they are meant to send a large number of transactions very quickly).
+While using a wallet sequence we had to wait until this value was updated, then retrieve it using the GET method and send a new message.
+This process takes a significant amount of time which high-load wallets are not designed for (as discussed above, they are meant to send a large number of messages very quickly).
 Therefore, high-load wallets on TON make use of the query_id.

 var (stored_subwallet, last_cleaned, public_key, old_queries) = (ds~load_uint(32), ds~load_uint(64), ds~load_uint(256), ds~load_dict()); ;; read values from storage